g-gualeni/QtNoid2/QtNoidApp/doc/Development.md

 # Class: Development
-This is a collection of API that should help the development of an application.
-They are not for customers.
+A collection of internal API that facilitate application development by automating common integration tasks.
+These APIs are for development use only and are not intended for customer-facing implementations.
-They try to add a lot of automation to simplify the integration, sometimes at the expense of the flexibility.
+The design prioritizes ease of integration through automation, though this approach may limit flexibility in certain scenarios.

+## Static Methods

 - `QShortcut *initFullDialogGrabShortcut(QWidget *parent, const QString &keySequence, QString destinationPath, bool saveToClipboard)`:
 This is an helper method to simplify adding screenshot functionality to an application.